 Instead of one large, noisy unit pumping out air to the whole space, a VRF HVAC system features several smaller air handlers that can be individually controlled and piped back to one system.
 The term variable refrigerant flow, or VRF, refers to the system’s ability to control the amount of refrigerant flowing to each of these small air handlers.

 This sophisticated new VRF HVAC technology is capable of providing not only cooling, but also heat, and even both simultaneously to different areas within the space.
 The use of multiple indoor units provides the ability to create zones that can be individually controlled.
-What’s more, these VRF HVAC systems are very quiet and energy-efficient because the variable-speed compressor runs only at the capacity needed for the current conditions.
+What’s more, these VRF systems are very quiet and energy-efficient because the variable-speed compressor runs only at the capacity needed for the current conditions.

 NYC spaces that are ideal for VRF HVAC systems

-In New York City, where space is at a premium and energy costs are high, residents and business owners are increasingly choosing VRF HVAC systems for these types of spaces:
+In New York City, where space is at a premium and energy costs are high, residents and business owners are increasingly choosing VRF systems for these types of spaces:

 - high-end residences including brownstone townhouses and luxury apartments